sjbutler/mdsc/README.md

 ## Dictionaries

-mdsc supports two types of dictionaries, and is, as far as we know, independent of natural language, so long as the characters can be encoded in UTF-8.
+mdsc supports two types of dictionaries, and is, as far as known, independent of natural language, so long as the characters can be encoded in UTF-8.
 The dictionaries must be in the form of a word list (i.e. a plain text file with one word per line).

-We provide a default set of dictionaries derived from the SCOWL word lists (http://wordlist.aspell.net/) and our own research.
+A default set of dictionaries derived from the SCOWL word lists (http://wordlist.aspell.net/) and Simon Butler's research are provided.
 Temporarily, we include lists of abbreviations derived from Emily Hill's AMAP project (currently available from http://users.drew.edu/ehill1/AMAP.tar.gz). mdsc is also designed so that new or alternative dictionaries can be added through the API and used in isolation or groups.